 You may be asked to testify at a preliminary hearing, motion hearing, or at the trial.

-The first step in the court process is a first appearance.
-At this hearing a defendant is appointed an attorney if the defendant cannot afford one.
+The first step in the court process is the first appearance.
+At this hearing, a defendant is appointed an attorney if the defendant cannot afford one.
 A preliminary hearing date is set.